pzychotic/ClickSaver/ReadMe.txt

-However, there's still the possibility (and it's even probable) that because of some bugs, or possible  incompatibilities between the dll patching api (madCodeHook) and some versions of windows.
+However, there's still the possibility (and it's even probable) that because of some bugs, or possible  incompatibilities between the dll patching api (Detours) and some versions of windows.
 However, if AOMD never worked for you, have a try at this one :)

 Downside is that it's not possible anymore to run it on a different